hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/step5-tekton-cli.md

-Because Tekton is a Kubenretes Operator, it's can be completly administered using the standard Kubenrtes manifests using the defined customer resources that have been associated with the Tekton controllers.
+Because Tekton is a Kubenretes Operator, it's can be completely administered using the standard Kubenetes manifests using the defined custome resources that have been associated with the Tekton controllers.
 You can use the kubectl tool as a way to manually manage these resources.
-For convenience, a command line tool called `tkn` can also manage these same Tekton resources.
+For convenience, a command line tool called `tkn` can optionally manage these same Tekton resources.

-Install the optional `tkn` command line tool.
+Install the `tkn` command line tool.

 ```bash
 sudo apt update;sudo apt install -y gnupg && \